department-of-veterans-affairs/va.gov-team/products/platform/documentation-site/research/discovery-sprint-12-2019/agenda-daily-mtgs.md

 - Assign notetaker for this meeting
 - Review goal and activities for the day
 - (If applicable) Review scheduled interviews
-  - Assign notetakers for Monday interviews
+  - Assign notetakers for today's interviews
-  - Assign interviewers for Monday interviews
+  - Assign interviewers for today's interviews
   - Review housekeeping for interviews (Megan or Crystabel lead discussion, anyone can ask questions as relevant)

 ## Day End Meeting Agenda